-With the exception of Ms. Bayley and Mr. Sharpe, whose share based and option based awards are allocated 100 per cent to CU Inc., the disclosure regarding the named executives' equity compensation as well as information regarding the equity plans is set out in the ATCO Ltd. and Canadian Utilities Limited management proxy circulars dated March 9, 2023, as applicable, which are incorporated herein by reference and are available on SEDAR at www.sedar.com.
+With the exception of Ms. Bayley and Mr. Sharpe, whose share based and option based awards are allocated 100 per cent to CU Inc., the disclosure regarding the named executives' equity compensation as well as information regarding the equity plans is set out in the ATCO Ltd. and/or Canadian Utilities Limited management proxy circulars dated March 11, 2024, as applicable, which are incorporated herein by reference and are available on SEDAR+ at www.sedarplus.ca.